DroidTVNL/hell-world/README.md

-# hell-world
+# hello-world
-Initial welcome to the github and repository world
+Initial welcome to the github and repository world; please bare with me!